QuantiModo/QuantiModo-WordPress-Plugin/README.md

 This is a mobile-friendly WordPress plugin that enables users of any WordPress to authenticate and share their data from QuantiModo.com.
 It also allows you to embed dynamic graphs containing your users' Quantified Self data agggregated at QuantiModo.com.
 These graphs may be included in any page or post using shortcode.

-Note: Javascript is required for this plugin's functionality.
+Note: This JavaScript library (https://github.com/QuantiModo/QuantiModo-SDK-JavaScript/blob/master/quantimodo-api.js) is required for this plugin's functionality.

 ## Add QuantiModo Connect Button
 1. Download and install the QuantiModo-WordPress-Plugin.